-The rich quality of his robust voice was a testament to his own personally devised vocal techniques, which he generously shared with a new generation of singers and recorded in Mr. Rigoletto: In Conversation with Louis Quilico (Captus Press, 1996,1998), written with Quilico’s wife, Christina Petrowska Quilico.
+The rich quality of his robust voice was a testament to his own personally devised vocal techniques, which he generously shared with a new generation of singers and recorded in his own words for Mr. Rigoletto: In Conversation with Louis Quilico (Captus Press, 1996,1998), written with Quilico’s wife, Christina Petrowska Quilico, forward by Thomas Hampson.

 In 1953, Louis Quilico won first prize in the CBC Radio competition Nos Futures Étoiles.
 He later toured with Rolande Garnier and Jeunesses Musicales before making his professional stage debut a year later, with the Opera Guild of Montreal.